 BRAVO ) originated in Trinidad.
-The Artform was developed during
+The Art-form was developed in the

-the 19th century in Trinidad's Carnival.
-It combines the skills of
+the 19th century during Trinidad's Carnival.
+It combines the skills

 The roots of the music lay in the arrival of African slaves to

-Trinadad, who were not allowed to speak to each other during work,
+Trinidad, who were not allowed to speak to each other during work.